YakDriver/regexache/README.md

 `regexache` is a thread-safe regular expression cache, providing a drop-in replacement for `regexp.MustCompile()` (`regexache` calls `regexp.MustCompile()` on your behalf to populate the cache).
 This special purpose cache specifically addresses regular expressions, which use a lot of memory.
 In a [project](https://github.com/hashicorp/terraform-provider-aws) with about ~4500 regexes, using `regexache` saved nearly 20% total memory use.

 Unlike excellent caches, such as [go-cache](https://github.com/patrickmn/go-cache) or memcached, the calling code does not need to know anything about the cache or instantiate it, simply dropping in `regexache.MustCompile()` in place of `regexp.MustCompile()`.
-There are cons to this approach but for an existing project, they are outweighed by not needing to rework existing code (other than the drop in).
+There are cons to this approach but for an existing large project, they may be outweighed by not needing to rework existing code (other than the drop in).

 For projects with few regular expressions, caching is unlikely to improve memory use--stick with static use of `regexp.MustCompile()`.
 For projects with thousands of regular expressions, and especially untracked duplicates, using `regexache` can save significant memory.